youssftarek/minicrm/README.md

     <li><h3> Install passport package for auth using php artisan passport:install </h3></li>
     <li><h3> run server using php artisan storage:link to save logo in app\public </h3></li>
     <li><h3> Start your server using php artisan serve </h3></li>
+    <li><h3> You must run http://localhost:8000/api/login on postman to get token and put it on every request you send in header key: authorization value: (token)
+                if not it will return message : unauthenticated </h3></li>

 </ol>